Sourish07/sourish07.github.io/README.md

 # sourish.dev
 Hello!
-This is my personal website, where I showcase my portfolio!
+This is my personal website where I showcase my portfolio!
 Please check it out!